InnoPhaseIoT/connectedhomeip/examples/light-switch-app/talaria/README.md

           ## Command to create binding with OnOff, Level and Colour Control clusters in lighting application
           >>> binding write binding '[{"node":1111, "endpoint":1, "cluster":6}, {"node":1111, "endpoint":1, "cluster":8}, {"node":1111, "endpoint":1, "cluster":768}]' 2222 0x1
 - Once the AccessControl and binding commands are successful, OnOff/ Level-Control/ Color-Control Applications can be controlled by changing the state of Switch in light-switch application based on configuration.

+#### Command Line Interface:
+- Open the /dev/ttyUSB2 or equivalent port in windows.
+NOTE: Usage of CLI must be enabled using boot argument matter.enable_cli=1.
+- The baudrate the port should be open is 2457600
+- The commands used in CLI are as below:

+		## Command to on light in lighting-app
+		>>> onoff on
+		## Command to off light in lighting-app
+		>>> onoff off
+		## Command to toggle light in lighting-app
+		>>> onoff toggle